-SOPY Strategy For Breaking Glass Ceilings
+SOPY Strategy For Breaking Glass Ceilings & Optimizing Opposite Roles

 Glass Ceilings

-Negative stereotypes create glass ceilings.
+Negative stereotypes build glass ceilings.

 Glass ceilings exist in all kinds of situations.
 Some of the ceilings are unbreakable.